 At-Home Urine Sampling: A way to continue healthcare practices

-Over the last few weeks, the world has changed in many ways - healthcare systems are under pressure and hospitals are reaching capacity in many areas.
+The pandemic has caused the world to change in many ways - healthcare systems are under pressure and hospitals are reaching capacity in many areas.
 In this scenario, finding alternative and simple methods, that can ideally be performed independently, to detect and monitor non-COVID diseases is as critical.
 Home-based sampling methods, such as urine testing, offers a great solution to reach a wider population.

 Urine as a sample type has shown benefits in many areas, in particular, in the detection of several sexually transmitted infections (STIs) such as Chlamydia trachomatis (CT), Neisseria gonorrhoeae (NG), Trichomonas vaginalis (TV), and Mycoplasma genitalium (MG) (1,2).
 Additionally, urine has been proposed as an alternative biofluid for detecting and monitoring cancers, as samples can contain Human Papillomavirus (HPV) (3), a major cause of cervical cancer as well as biomarkers for prostate cancer (4).

 Despite the COVID-19 pandemic, the World Health Organization (WHO) recommends that patients continue to receive care and essential medical services like routine vaccination, reproductive health services as well as management of noncommunicable diseases and infectious diseases continue (5).
 In this regard, urine sampling offers a great solution to reduce the global burden.
 Over the years, Novosanis has researched the benefits of urine collection, in particular first-void urine through its unique urine collection device, Colli-Pee®:

 Collecting first-void urine in a regular urine cup is not standardized and can be inconvenient for the user.
 Colli-Pee® allows consistent and volumetric first-void urine collection.